 It is true, the money is in the list.
-The list that is your subscribers, whose trust is in you.
+The list is your subscribers, whose trust is in you.
 They trust you to deliver on what you promised them.
 You solve their problem and they pay you.
-It’s a win win.
+It’s a win-win.

 Your email list is yours, you own it.

 Oftentimes your list will be repeated customers who buy from you again and again.
-They become your fans, telling everyone and their mom about you and your amazing products.
+And they become your fans, telling everyone and their mom about you and your amazing products.

 How do you start an email list?

 You create an opt-in freebie that will help your audience with their problem.
 Your freebie is a solution to their most pressing problem.
-Create multiple opt-ins for all your categories.
+So create multiple opt-ins for all your categories.
 Make sure they are irresistible freebies.

 Start small.
 With a printable or checklist.
 It doesn’t have to be a 30-page ebook.
-Although that would be awesome and would mean you are a total badass boss mom.
+But that would be awesome and would mean you are a total badass boss mom.